 This session will give an update on current changes including the Charities (Protection and Social Investment) Act to help your charity plan and comply effectively.
 It will also look at some of the likely outcomes of the Law Commission's consultation on charity law, the changing regulatory emphasis of the Charity Commission and other legal and regulatory developments affecting the sector, including fundraising and campaigning.

-Con Alexander and Emma-Jane Dalley, partners, Veale Wasbrough Vizards
+Emma-Jane Dalley, partner and Andrew Wherrett, Senior Associate Veale Wasbrough Vizards

 2.00PM - 2.45PM4D.
 Personality and performance - getting the most out of your board